Back to Solicitors

 • Written exercise

-We are a full service law firm to corporate clients and have leading practitioners across a wide range of areas including mergers and acquisitions, corporate and commercial, financing, tax, competition, disputes and investigations, real estate, pensions and employment, financial regulation, information technology and intellectual property.
+We are a full-service law firm and have leading practitioners across a wide range of areas including mergers and acquisitions, corporate and commercial, financing, tax, competition, disputes and investigations, real estate, pensions and employment, financial regulation, and technology, digital, data and intellectual property.

 A world of difference